Summary

 Rigidity

-- Hard clamps: firmly grip and crush tissue (e.g., for clamping sutures or the peritoneum)
+- Hard clamps: firmly grip and may intentionally crush tissue (e.g., for clamping sutures or the peritoneum)

-- Soft clamps: secure tissue without damaging it (e.g., intestinal clamps often used with textile covers or vascular clamps that preserve arterial wall layers)
+- Soft clamps: secure tissue while minimizing damage (e.g., intestinal clamps are often used with textile covers, and vascular clamps preserve arterial wall layers)

-- Examples: Pean (anatomic arterial clamp), Kocher (surgical/toothed arterial clamp), Mosquito (smaller variant for fine work), and Mikulicz clamps
+- Examples: Pean (anatomical arterial clamp), Kocher (surgical/toothed arterial clamp), mosquito (smaller variant for fine work), and Mikulicz clamps

 Surgical retractors